matthieugomez/sumup/README.md

 ### `sumup` accepts groups defined by several variables:

-You can compute summary statistics within groups defined by multiple variables:
+`sumup` can compute summary statistics for groups defined by multiple variables:

 ```
 sumup hours, by(race married)